dell/csm-docs/content/docs/csidriver/features/unity.md

   After installing open-iscsi, ensure "iscsi" and "iscsid" services have been started and /etc/isci/initiatorname.iscsi is created and has the host initiator id.
 The pre-requisites are mandatory for provisioning with the iSCSI protocol to work.

 ## Volume Limit
-The CSI Driver for Dell EMC Unity allows users to specify the maximum number of Unity volumes that can be used in a node.
+The CSI Driver for Dell Unity allows users to specify the maximum number of Unity volumes that can be used in a node.

 The user can set the volume limit for a node by creating a node label `max-unity-volumes-per-node` and specifying the volume limit for that node.
 <br/> `kubectl label node <node_name> max-unity-volumes-per-node=<volume_limit>`